open-telemetry/opentelemetry-js/experimental/packages/exporter-logs-otlp-http/README.md

 } from '@opentelemetry/sdk-logs';
 import { OTLPLogsExporter } from '@opentelemetry/exporter-logs-otlp-http';

-const collectorOptions = {
+// exporter options. see all options in OTLPExporterNodeConfigBase const collectorOptions = {
   url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is http://localhost:4318/v1/logs
   concurrencyLimit: 1, // an optional limit on pending requests